 And so begins the long line of perfumes the brand are recognised for, and in 1992 Lalique launched the first fragrance for women: Lalique de Lalique.

 Since then there have been many launches including collections such as the Lalique de Lalique range, the Lalique Amethyst collection, the crystal collection, the Mon premier crystal collection, the Nilang collection and the noir premier collection.
 Then there is the Encre noir for men collection, as well as the L’Insoumis collection also for men

-Les Compositions Parfumées is a collection for women that has been expanded with three new scents: Electric Purple, Sweet Ambwer and Pink Paradise.
+Les Compositions Parfumées is a collection for women that was expanded with three new scents in 2017: Electric Purple, Sweet Ambwer and Pink Paradise.

 The perfumers brief was for three modern olfactory stories based on emotions, which use both natural and molecular ingredients.
 So, let’s start with: